 Based on their previous experience with outdated technology, most consumers dread calling in for customer service.
-Long hold times, connecting to the wrong agent and repeating themselves over and over again are just some frustrations they are faced with.
-Additionally, call center managers are tasked with optimizing staffing, keeping costs in check and trying to make sense of data collected and create actionable improvements.
+Long hold times, connecting to the wrong call center agent and repeating themselves over and over again are just some frustrations they are faced with.
+Additionally, contact center managers are tasked with optimizing staffing, keeping costs in check and trying to make sense of data collected and create actionable improvements.

 What is a Customer Engagement Center?